Abdallah0799/data-pipelines-elite-drip/README.md

 <img width="531" alt="image" src="https://github.com/user-attachments/assets/d5033716-c9e2-4537-9b2e-76fcd78902c8">

-Elite Drip is a clothing company.
-But Elit Drip is special, it only sell its product to NBA players.
-They built a branding community on basketball only for basktetball players.
-But Elit Drip does not have physic shops.
-They sell their products on their e-commerce website.
-The website opened in January 2023.
-During their first year, they did not rely on data to take their business decisions.
-In january 2024, they want to change their strategy and rely on data to take the best business decisions and optimize their process.
+Elite Drip is a unique clothing brand exclusively catering to NBA players.
+Unlike typical clothing companies, Elite Drip has built a brand centered entirely around basketball, creating a community that serves professional basketball players.
+They operate solely through their e-commerce platform, which launched in January 2023, without any physical stores.

-In this context the company decided to hire me as their Data Engineer.And the challenge is quite big because the data from this website is quite disorganized!
-Instead of being centralized, the data is scattered across two main sources: a MongoDB database, CSV files stored in an S3 bucket, and the BallDontlie database.
-Don't worry they fired the former web developer!
+As they enter 2024, the company is shifting its strategy to become data-driven, aiming to optimize its processes and make informed decisions.
+I have been brought on board as their new Data Engineer to lead this initiative.
+The challenge ahead is significant, as the company’s data is currently disorganized and scattered across multiple sources, including a MongoDB database, CSV files stored in an S3 bucket, and the [BallDontLie](https://www.balldontlie.io/) database.
+(PS: don't worry they fired the former web developer)

-The business teams need easy access to this data to take the best decisions.
+The business teams need continuous access to high-quality data to make the best decisions.
 Therefore, the goal of this project is to efficiently retrieve and consolidate the data from these disparate sources into a centralized BigQuery data warehouse, making it ready for analysis and visualization.

 ## 🚀 Built With